HussainAther/philosophy/causality/emergence.md

 time evolution commute.
 From the perspective of contextual emergence, meshing is guaranteed by the stability criterion induced by the higher-level context.
 In this picture, meshing translates into the topological equivalence of the two dynamics.

+For multiple fixed points, their basins of attraction represent proper cells, while chaotic attractors need to be coarse-grained by so-called generating partitions.
+From experimental data, both can be numerically determined by partitions leading to Markov chains.
+These partitions yield a rigorous theoretical constraint for the proper definition of stable mental states.
+The formal tools for the mathematical procedure derive from the fields of ergodic theory and symbolic dynamics.